-I moved back to Manhattan 26 years ago.
+I moved back to Manhattan in the mid 80's.

 A professional musician since I was 19.

-Black and white was taken in Central Park, the color ones are most recent.
+Black and whites were taken in Central Park, the color ones are most recent.

 I have been involved in performing/playing contemporary and folkloricCubanmusic, Brasilianmusic andJazz.
 Listening as well to certain forms of south/north Indian music.
 (HindustaniandCarnatic)

 I often playCubandance music with a quintet in the city, as well as everything from recording film and TV scores to nature documentaries on PBS and Nat.Geo., radio and television commercials and I teach.

 I have experienced being around the planet in 80 days playing jazz festivals.

 Emotionally centered, verbally communicative, articulate,trustworthy,patient,accessible, down to earth and I’m pretty good at spelling.

 Alternatively, I teach Men and Women the skills and techniques and most importantly "situational awareness", necessary for "urban" survival in any situation.